Cloud-CV/EvalAI/docs/source/configuration.md

   - **visibility**: It will set the visibility of the numbers corresponding to metrics for this `challenge_phase_split`.
 Select one of the following positive integers based on the visibility level you want:

+  - **is_leaderboard_order_descending**: True/False (a Boolean field that gives the flexibility to challenge host to change the default leaderboard sorting order.
+It is useful in cases where you have error as a metric and want to sort the leaderboard in increasing order of error value.
+Default is True)

   | Visibility | Description                                                             |
   | ---------- | ----------------------------------------------------------------------- |
   | 1          | Only visible to challenge host                                          |